 How To Cook Canned Chickpeas

-Pour the beans into a pot or saucepan and submerge in water.
+Pour the beans into a pot or saucepan and submerge them in water.
 Add seasonings and a bit of oil, around a teaspoon, if desired.
 Heat for 5 minutes on a stovetop over medium heat.
 The chickpeas are ready for serving or storing for later use.

 Roasting Tinned Chickpeas